The homeless shelter where Samuel Little was arrested

 Little's confessions were extremely detailed.
 During interviews, he was able to recall what his victims looked like, what they were wearing, their personalities, and the locations where he dumped their bodies.

-Despite the passage of time, he also remembered small details such as their boyfriends' names and the exact routes that he traveled after he had picked them up.
+Despite the passage of time, he also remembered small details such as their boyfriends' names and the exact routes that he took after he had picked them up.

 Little showed no remorse for his crimes.
 He smiled and casually described each murder as though he were regaling someone with nostalgic stories of his past.